NickvanDyke/hot-100/README.md

 A non-exhaustive list of important things missing from the PoC that would be relatively vital before production:
 - Salting + hashing passwords
 - Email signup + verification, password reset
-- More detailed error responses from API
-- More error handling in the frontend
+- Improved error handling in backend and frontend
 - Stringent password requirements
 - More elegant login/signup flows